dothanhlam/the-git-practice/README.md

 # the-git-practice
-for git practic and testing
+for git practic and testing the cli tool